Pheasant Hunting Massachusetts: Amazing Views and Techniques 2024

 Firearms: Shotguns suitable for pheasant hunting

-Several factors must be considered when selecting a shotgun for pheasant hunting in Massachusetts.
+When selecting a shotgun for pheasant hunting in Massachusetts, several factors must be considered.
 One of the most crucial considerations is the gauge of the shotgun.

 The most commonly used gauges for pheasant hunting are 12 and 20 gauge.
 While both can be effective, many hunters prefer the versatility and wider range of ammunition options offered by the 12-gauge shotgun.